June Callwood: Career

 Callwood later entered television journalism, hosting the series In Touch on CBC Television from 1975 to 1978.
 She also hosted two series, National Treasure and Caregiving with June Callwood, for Vision TV.

 Callwood's career was marked by a strong concern for social justice, especially on issues affecting children and women.
 She became one of Canada's most famous social justice activists, founding or co-founding over 50 Canadian social action organizations including youth and women's hostels.
 She founded Casey House (a Toronto hospice for people with AIDS), Jessie's (now called Jessie's: The June Callwood Centre for Young Women), PEN Canada, the Canadian Civil Liberties Association, and Feminists Against Censorship.

 In 2004, Callwood went public about her battle with cancer.
 She refused treatment and continued to be active until she succumbed to the disease in the morning of April 14, 2007.
-Callwood was last seen on TV on April 2, 2007 in the CBC show The Hour, interviewed by George Stroumboulopoulos.
+Callwood was last seen on TV on April 2, 2007, in the CBC show The Hour, interviewed by George Stroumboulopoulos.

 A biography, written by Anne Dublin and entitled June Callwood: A Life of Action, was published in March 2007.

 Activism

-Despite her rich career, Callwood felt the strong urge to not simply write about the injustice she came across as a journalist, but also to intervene.
-Charities Callwood founded include:
+Charities and organizations group which Callwood founded or helped to found include: